-For the three months ended March 31, 2011 and 2010, the Company earned \$1.0 million and \$1.1 million, respectively, in investment advisory fees from unconsolidated VIEs which receive investment management services from the Company that are not consolidated.
+For the three months ended June 30, 2011 and 2010, the Company earned \$0.7 million and \$1.0 million, respectively, in investment advisory fees from unconsolidated VIEs which receive investment management services from the Company.
+For the six months ended June 30, 2011 and 2010, the Company earned \$1.7 million and \$2.1 million, respectively, in such fees.
 The Company is not the primary beneficiary of these VIEs.

-At both March 31, 2011 and December 31, 2010, the Company had less than \$0.1 million remaining of an advance to an international investment company, for organization and start-up costs, which is included in receivable from related parties on the consolidated statements of financial condition.
+At both June 30, 2011 and December 31, 2010, the Company had less than \$0.1 million remaining of an advance to an international investment company for organization and start-up costs, which is included in receivable from related parties on the consolidated statements of financial condition.
 The Company is the sponsor and investment manager of this entity.
-This entity is included in the unconsolidated VIEs, noted above, which the Company is not the primary beneficiary of.
+This entity is included in the previously mentioned unconsolidated VIEs, of which the Company is not considered the primary beneficiary.

-At March 31, 2011 and December 31, 2010, receivables from related parties included less than \$0.1 million of loans to employees.
-For the three months ended March 31, 2010, less than \$0.1 million of amortization was recognized through compensation expense in accordance with the terms of loans that were in the form of forgivable promissory notes.
-The Company did not have any outstanding loans in the form of forgivable promissory notes at March 31, 2011 or December 31, 2010.
+At June 30, 2011 and December 31, 2010, receivables from related parties included less than \$0.1 million of loans to employees.
+The Company has, in the past, issued loans that were in the form of forgivable promissory notes, which were amortized through compensation expense pursuant to their terms.
+For the six months ended June 30, 2010, less than \$0.1 million of such amortization was recognized through compensation and benefits expense.
+No such amortization was recognized for the three months ended June 30, 2010.
+The Company did not have any forgivable promissory notes at June 30, 2011 or December 31, 2010.